ArtifexSoftware/MuPDF.NET/docs/widget.rst

 Like annotations, widgets live on PDF pages.
 Similar to annotations, the first widget on a page is accessible via :attr:`Page.first_widget` and subsequent widgets can be accessed via the :attr:`Widget.next` property.

-*(Changed in version 1.16.0)* MuPDF no longer treats widgets as a subset of general annotations.
+MuPDF no longer treats widgets as a subset of general annotations.
 Consequently, :attr:`Page.first_annot` and :meth:`Annot.next` will deliver **non-widget annotations exclusively**, and be *None* if only form fields exist on a page.
 Vice versa, :attr:`Page.first_widget` and :meth:`Widget.next` will only show widgets.
 This design decision is purely internal to MuPDF; technically, links, annotations and fields have a lot in common and also continue to share the better part of their code within (Py-) MuPDF.

 **Class API**